FarshidABZ/TextViewFlowLayout/README.md

 # TextViewFlowLayout
 Whatsapp and Telegram message layout

+If you are wondering how WhatsApp and Telegram handles the time shown in every messages.

+For those who don't know:

+1. If the message is very short, the text and time are in the same row.
+2. If the message is long, the time is in the bottom right corner - the text wrapped around it.

 Extended FrameLayout that wrap its content when there is no place in the current line.

 ## Demonstration